 To learn more, start off by reading a local’s account, "Walking Off the Ledge Into Capitol Reef."

 At the end of the Capitol Reef Scenic Drive, you should definitely drive out to the end of the unpaved but well-maintained Capitol Gorge spur, a few miles farther along the scenic drive.
 This 2.2- mile road is a little narrow for RVs, and nothing you would want to pull a trailer through, but other vehicles will make it without difficulty.
 It is hard to imagine a more unusual driving experience for a conventional vehicle: The gorge ends in a narrow channel carved between sheer cliffs.

-An easy and interesting one-mile hike from the trailhead at the end of the Capitol Gorge drive takes you into this slot canyon, where on a rock wall called Pioneer Register you can see the names of miners, settlers, and other adventurers who passed through here starting in 1871 (please don’t add your own!).
+There is an easy and interesting one-mile hike from the trailhead at the end of the Capitol Gorge spur road.
+The hike takes you to a rock wall called Pioneer Register where you can see the names of miners, settlers and other adventurers who passed through in 1871 (please don’t add your own!).
 In fact, the labyrinthine Capitol Gorge road was the main transport route through this region from 1884 until Highway 24 was opened in 1962.
 Pioneers had to remove boulders and other debris after every flash flood, and at its best, it was a tight fit for big wagons or trucks.

 Pick Fruit in Fruita